Parents, teachers urged to pay equal attention to needs of adolescent boys | Ghana News Agency

 He also urged parents and teachers to take mental health issues seriously and to engage students on the subject at a tender age, stressing that “When we start early, we will be able to deal with some of the deficiencies in time.”

-Ms Diana Tandoh, the Foundation’s Programmes Manager, urged parents to do everything they could to assist adolescent boys to grow and attain their full potential, just as girls are prioritized.
+Ms Diana Tandoh, the Foundation’s Programmes Manager, urged parents to do everything they could to assist adolescent boys grow and attain their full potential, just as girls are prioritised.

 She said the organisation would roll out similar programmes to help teenage boys realise their full potential.